membase/ns_server/README.markdown

 Originally forked from ememcached.

-# ememcached

-This is a toolkit for building memcached servers in erlang using the memcached binary protocol.

 ## Quick Start

 The basic idea is that there will be one server that understands commands and can issue responses.
-A sample implementation is provided that uses an in-memory hash table.
+A sample implementation is provided that uses an in-memory hash table per session.
 You can try it out like this:

-    1> {ok, S} = mc_handler_hashtable:start_link().
-    {ok,<0.34.0>}
-    2> mc_tcp_listener:start_link(11213, S).
-    {ok,<0.36.0>}
+    erl -pa ebin -s mc_server_ascii_dict main

-Then connect to port 11213 with your favorite memcached binary protocol client.
+Then connect to port 11222 with your favorite memcached binary protocol client.

 ## Slow Start

 So you want to write your own backend?
 No problem.
-Take a look at `mc_handler_hashtable` for an example backend implementing `gen_server` that handles a few commands.
+Take a look at `mc_server_ascii_dict` for an example backend that implements a few ascii protocol commands.

-Not all of the commands are defined yet, so there aren't hugely comprehensive examples, but hopefully there's enough there to get the idea.

 ## License

-MIT or something...
-I made this for you!
+MPL - We made this for you!

+## TODO

+- Add MPL headers to each file.